seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 face: if your lordship be in't, as I believe you
 are, you must have the patience to hear it.

-*Enter PAROLLES guarded by First Soldier*
+*Enter PAROLLES guarded, and First Soldier*

 **BERTRAM**
 A plague upon him! muffled! he can say nothing of